 We had some grocery shopping too after house cleaning and because it’s summer here with 31 °C, we decided to try out some dessert that would best match with the weather.
 This is called Halo Halo which means mixed together of ingredients.
 It includes shaved ice with evaporated milk and a mixture of different fruits and boiled sweet beans, with one scoop of ice cream on top of it.
 There are different versions of Halo Halo available.

 We paired our desert with Chinese steamed rice.
 I was thinking of a light snack but it turned out to be a heavy one.
 What an appetite that I have for food!

 My eating companions, my Mama and my toddler.

 My husband arrived Sunday night with all these souvenirs from his trip.
 Thanks God he arrived home safely!
 This is what I am always excited about if a family member goes on a vacation, aside from the fact that he is finally home, I will also be receiving thoughtful gifts from him.
 It’s a family tradition we’ve been practicing.
 Our way of showing how happy we are of being reunited with each other and this tradition also helped us to strengthen our bond as a family.

 Mon bought me a T-shirt and he gave Akyn an undershirt too.
 I love the Tarsier design printed on them.

 A bottle of pure honey and fermented seafood.

-This is the famous Bohol Calamay which is a sweet sticky treat and is made of coconut milk, brown sugar, and ground glutinous rice.
-It is one of the delicacies in Bohol that I really would love to eat.
+The famous Bohol Calamay which is a sweet sticky treat and is made of coconut milk, brown sugar, and ground glutinous rice.
+It is one of the delicacies in Bohol I really would love to eat.